rpng/CSO/README.md

 after that you can find the execute file in the build folder.

 #3.
 Usage and Examples.
-In this tool, we offer two different ways to load stereo vo, one is using libviso2 the other is load pose file directly.
+In this tool, we offer two different ways to load stereo vo, one is using libviso2 the other one is loading pose file directly.
 The Usage of this tool is:
 ```
 ./calibration_stereo_odom USE_VISO IMAGE_FOLDER USE_CLOSEFORM